Last updated on March 23, 2026

 Cabal Coffers | Illustration by Don Hazeltine

-Finding the right lands for your Commander deck can be tricky with over 800 that are legal in the format.
-Hopefully, this list has helped you suss out some of the best options for the format, and find ideas of the types of lands you want.
+There are hundreds of lands legal in Commander, so uncovering the best takes some work.
+Hopefully, this list has helped you suss out some of the best options for the format, and find ideas about the types of lands you want.

 Did I miss any of your favorite Commander lands?
 Which of these lands do you usually run in your decks?
-Let me know in the comments or on Draftsim’s Twitter.
+Let me know in the comments or in Draftsim's Discord.

 Thank you for reading, I’ll see you later!